 I love the collaboration and teamwork that goes into shoots, I love sharing ideas, I love that group ownership thing that happens on a shoot.
 We’re all working, problem solving, all for the greater good of the picture.

 I hope to grow and develop as a human being.
 I'd love to continue to work with inspiring and creative people and I also hope to continue shooting images near and far that mean something to me.

 Nowadays, you can find me in the beautiful French countryside, re-exploring photography, building my studio and darkroom.
 Getting ready for those alternative processes.

-It’s more than just a job, it’s given me a way seeing the world around me, it has give. me satisfaction in my work and also a means of expression in non commercial work.
+It’s more than just a job, it’s given me a way seeing the world around me, it has given me satisfaction in my work and also a means of expression.
 In some ways it defines who I am.